 - As the day and night progress, crews should take care of themselves as well as they take care of their runners.
 Adequate hydration, regular meals and appropriate clothing will keep crew members happier, stronger and focused on the needs of their runner.

-- A comprehensive clinic for support crews will be offered on Thursday afternoon at Squaw Valley.
+- A comprehensive clinic for support crews will be offered on Thursday afternoon in Olympic Valley.
 A short session to answer specific questions will be held following the pre-Run briefing on Friday.

 RUNNERS WILL BE HELD RESPONSIBLE FOR THE ACTIONS OF THEIR CREWS AND PACERS

 Familiarity with access routes to the major checkpoints will be of considerable benefit to those crewing the Western States Run.
 Because access roads are extremely narrow and parking is limited, please obey the “No Parking” signs.
 Failure by crews to observe parking and access instructions can lead to the disqualification of their runner.
 Crews must always observe safe speeds; there is adequate time to travel between major checkpoints and greet runners as they come in.